Sensitivity analysis for HJB equations with an application to coupled backward-forward systems: Preliminaries

 \section{Preliminaries}

-In this section, we recall some concepts which are used throughout the paper.
+In this section, we recall some concepts which are used in the following of the paper.
 Let $\B$ and $\D$ denote some Banach spaces.
-For a function $F:\D\to\B$, its {\it G\^ateaux derivative} $D_\chi F(\mu)$ at $\mu\in \D$ in the direction $\chi\in \D$ is defined as
+For a function $F:\D\to\B$, its {\it variational derivative} $D_\chi F(\mu)$ at $\mu\in \D$ in the direction $\chi\in \D$ is defined as